ErikinBC/sntn/readme.md

 # Contributing

-For testing, please set up the sntn conda environment: `conda env create -f env.yml`, and check that all unittests work as expected.
+For testing, please set up the sntn conda environment: `conda env create -f env.yml`, and check that all unittests work as expected: `python3 -m pytest tests`.
+If any package changes are made, please run `conda env export > env.yml` as part of any pull request.

 ## Bivariate normal approximation methods